-I’ve been a member of the Workforce Development Committee at the Brooklyn Chamber of Commerce for the past five years.
+I’ve been a member of the Workforce Development Committee at the Brooklyn Chamber of Commerce for over five years.
 Our mission is to support Brooklyn’s small business community by helping them solve workforce issues related to hiring, training, onboarding, company culture, and other related issues.

-Fast-forward to the seventh month of the COVID-19 pandemic, and our audience is now being invited to dozens of online events each week, and we’ve found ourselves with lots of competition for the management of the attention and time of our members.
+Fast-forward to today, with the explosive growth in remote work, and our audience is now being invited to dozens of online events each week, and we’ve found ourselves with lots of competition for the management of the attention and time of our members.

 If you’ve been strategizing about how to get the attention of your prospects in this brave new world of endless online events, and how to approach event management effectively, you’re probably facing the same dilemma we are: how do you hold the attention of your prospects long enough to communicate the value you have to offer them.